-(a) In an aggregate amount of not less than one thousand dollars (\$1,000) against any of his deposit accounts in this state for any purpose.

-(b) In any amount so long as the aggregate amount remaining on deposit in this state is more than the amount of the plaintiff's claim.

-(c) In payment of any payroll expense (including taxes and premiums for workmen's compensation and unemployment insurance) falling due in the regular course after the service of the temporary protective order and prior to the levy of a writ of attachment.

-(d) In payment for goods thereafter delivered to the defendantC.O.D. for use in his trade or business.

-(e) In payment of taxes if penalties will accrue for any delay in payment.

-(f) In payment of reasonable legal fees and reasonable costs and expenses required for the representation of the defendant in the action.
+- (a) In an aggregate amount of not more than one thousand dollars (\$1,000) against any of his deposit accounts in this state for any purpose. - (b) In any amount so long as the aggregate amount remaining on deposit in this state is more than the amount of the plaintiff's claim. - (c) In any amount in payment of any payroll expense (including taxes and premiums for workmen's compensation and unemployment insurance) falling due in the regular course after the service of the temporary protective order and prior to the levy of a writ of attachment. - (d) In any amount in payment for goods thereafter delivered to the defendant C.O.D. for use in his trade or business. - (e) In any amount in payment of taxes if penalties will accrue for any delay in payment. - (f) In any amount in payment of reasonable legal fees and reasonable costs and expenses required for the representation of the defendant in the action.